De Finetti theorems for easy quantum groups: Background and notation

-Note that the right hand side of the equation is equal to $c_E^{(n)}[a_1,\dotsc,a_n]$ plus lower order terms, and hence $c_E^{(n)}$ can be solved for recursively. \item The \textit{operator-valued free cumulants} $\kappa_E^{(k)}:\mc A^k \to \mc B$ are the $\mc B$-functionals defined by the \textit{free moment-cumulant formula}
+Note that the right-hand side of the equation is equal to $c_E^{(n)}[a_1,\dotsc,a_n]$ plus lower order terms, and hence $c_E^{(n)}$ can be solved for recursively. \item[(2)] The \textit{operator-valued free cumulants} $\kappa_E^{(k)}\dvtx \mc A^k \to\mc B$ are the $\mc B$-functionals defined by the \textit{free moment-cumulant formula}